 Plan / Profile Drawings

 This option will draw your entire detention pond including the outlet structures in Plan and Profile views.
 For the pond’s contours, it draws from the input data used back in Step 2 – Create Pond.
-This option is available for ponds using either Contours or Trapezoidal shape only.
-When using contours, it assumes the pond is a box shape.

 Note that this plot is fully interactive in that you can click on a device to edit it.
 This drawing is also available back at the main window on the Charts tab.